Ares-Developers/Ares-docs/new/customizableveterancy.rst

 Customizable Veterancy
 ~~~~~~~~~~~~~~~~~~~~~~

 Configure the way units get experience from killing enemies.
-Veterancy
-options for Passengers, Airstrike and Mind-Control.

 :[TechnoType]Experience.FromPassengers= (boolean): Allow
   `OpenTopped=yes` and `Gunner=yes` units to gain experience when a